-If you’ve ever traveled overseas, you’ve used a shoe bath.
+If you’ve ever traveled overseas, you may have used a shoe bath.
 Shoe baths are bristly rubber mats filled with sanitizing solution.
-And these are great if you’re going to be using rubber boots all day.
-But what if you aren’t a large animal veterinarian, you likely want to wear comfy shoes into your work environment.
+And these work well if you’re going to be using rubber boots all day.
+But unless your work requires those boots, you’ll likely want to wear comfy shoes into your work environment.

 If you’re walking through chemical agents each time you enter your sterile or clean environment, your shoes will suffer.
 The chemicals will seep into the cracks and slowly dissolve the glue in your shoe.

-The chemicals in the shoe matt must be replaced often or the effectiveness of the mat decreases.
+The chemicals in the shoe mat must be replaced often or the effectiveness of the mat decreases.
 Shoe decontaminant can be pricey and costs could go up.

 Simple UVC Lights